stevebelton/stevebelton.github.io/index.md

 ![skaffold-output1](/skaffold-1.png)
 Go ahead and make a change to the *main.go* file, change the name of an Author for example.
 As soon as you save the file Skaffold will pick up the change, rebuild the Docker container and re-deploy it to Minikube.
 Pretty cool!

 Refresh your browser and look for the change.
-In my case I chaged the Surname of the first Author from Smith to Summers.
+In my case I chaged the Surname of the first Author from *Doe* to *Summers*.
 ![skaffold-output2](/skaffold-2.png)

 ***